andr-ew/nest_/study/study1.md

     }
 }
 ```
-the idea here is whenever value changes, it's sent as the second argument to the `action` function. it's a very similar principle to how the [`params`](https://monome.org/docs/norns/study-3/#parameters) system operates. if you paste the snippet above in your blank script, we can test this out in the REPL.
+action is a function, value can be anything (usually it's a number or many numbers). the idea here is whenever value changes, it's sent as the second argument to the `action` function. it's a very similar principle to how the [`params`](https://monome.org/docs/norns/study-3/#parameters) system operates. if you paste the snippet above in your blank script, we can test this out in the REPL.

 run `dave.elanore.value = 5` followed by `dave.elanore:update()`